 Is it possible to travel to Argentina ?

 Domestic transport, air and road, resumed on October 19, 2020, in a first time for essential workers with special permits and those requiring medical treatment.
 Domestic flights and inter-regional buses are now accessible to all.
-The only thing you need is a certificate of summer circulation (certificado verano), which must be filled out online on the government website.

 National Tourism Opening